Ngoc411/Automatic-door-using-face-recognition/README.md

 # Automatic Door with Face Recognition Using Raspberry Pi 4

 ## Description
-This project uses face recognition technology to automatically control a door, enhancing security and convenience.
-It uses OpenCV and machine learning models to detect and authenticate faces.
+This project uses face recognition technology to automatically control a door, applied in attendance check, identity control.
+It uses OpenCV and machine learning models to detect and authenticate faces, and then use those data to control servo motor to open and close the door.

 ## Features
 ### Real-time face recognition.